Montréal cultural calendar

 DRAG SHOWS

-Montréal drag superstar Rita Baga hosts Le Rita Baga Supperclub au Caf’Conc’ with a variety of all-star guests, at the iconic Caf’Conc’ (short for Café Concert) located at the Montréal Marriott Chateau Champlain Hotel, on May 8 and 22.
+Montréal drag superstar Rita Baga hosts Le Rita Baga Supperclub au Caf’Conc’with a variety of all-star guests, at the iconic Caf’Conc’ (short for Café Concert) located at the Montréal Marriott Chateau Champlain Hotel, on July 3-17-31.

 Montréal is one of the drag capitals of the world.
 Located in The Village, drag icon Mado Lamotte’s Cabaret Mado and Michel Dorion’s classic Bar Le Cocktail both book the best drag performers in the city nightly.
 Both venues are also two of the most popular nightclubs in The Village.